Hardik9800/ToDoApp/README.md

 # ToDoApp
+ - A simple backend using Express JS to perform simple CreateReadUpdateDelete(CRUD) operations of todos
-The To-Do App is a simple web application that allows users to create, read, and organize their to-do tasks.
-This README provides instructions on how to run the service locally and other important information related to the service.
+ - This README provides instructions on how to run the service locally and other important information related to the service.

 ## Table of Contents